 As a member of CB4EU, you are invited to be as active as you wish in what we do as a group.
 If you are high in anger with Brexit but low on time – here are some simple activities you can do to help.

-CAMPAIGN FOR A PEOPLE’S VOTE: LET’S GET WRITING
+CAMPAIGN FOR A PEOPLE’S VOTE: WRITE TO MPs

-With the government’s Chequers plan in tatters and the helpful shift in Labour’s Brexit policy at their party conference, it’s more important than ever that we keep up the pressure for a final say on Brexit by means of a People’s Vote with the option to Remain.
+With the government’s Withdrawal Agreement likely to be defeated in Parliament and with the official opposition not having any clear policy, it’s more important than ever that we keep up the pressure for a final say on Brexit by means of a People’s Vote with the option to Remain.

-As well as attending the People’s Vote march on 20 October , it’s vital we convince MPs and Peers to back the campaign.
-We therefore need to lobby hard before the crunch parliamentary votes that are coming in October/November.
+We need to convince MPs and Peers to back the campaign.
+We, therefore, need to lobby hard before the crunch parliamentary vote that are coming in the week of January 14th.